knms360/IV-PID-GUI/README.md

 3. Place iv-pid_modded_***.exe(3 file) in the same directory as IV-PID-GUI.exe
 4. Done
 ### 3rd gen how to fix "Encounter Type PID mismatch"
-This is not recommended for Regal Pokémon.
+This is not recommended for Legal Pokémon.
 Legal in PKHeX, but may not really be legal.
+1. Press "IV --> PID"
-1. Uncheck "Test GBA methods?"
+2. Uncheck "Test GBA methods?"
-2. Enter IV
+3. Input IV
-3. Press "Generate"
+4. Press "Generate"
 (If not, try changing the IV a bit.
 PKHeX Pokemon also changed)
-4. Copy the PID at the top of the table displayed below
+5. Copy the PID at the top of the table displayed below
-5. Paste to PID of PKHeX
+6. Paste to PID of PKHeX
-6. Change to Nature and Ability at the top of the table below
+7. Change to Nature and Ability at the top of the table below
 ### 3rd gen how to fix "Encounter Type PID mismatch" when pressing shiny buttons.
-1.
+First, it must be a legal Pokémon before pressing the shiny button.
+If it's not a legal Pokémon, follow the steps in "3rd gen how to fix "Encounter Type PID mismatch"".
+1. Press "PID + ID + SID --> Shiny SID"
-2.
+2. Input PID
-3.
+3. Input Trainer ID
-4.
+4. Input Secret ID
-5.
+5. Press "Generate"
-6.
+6. Paste Shiny SID to SID in PKHeX
 ### What is this?
 This is a GUI program of IV-PID.